MohammadBaratii/search-box/README.md

 # search-box
 A search box with hover effect.
-Edit the codes and let me know if you have more knowledge and better ideas.
+Edit the codes and let me know if you have more knowledge or better ideas.